timbrel/GitSavvy/README.md

 ### Simple

-If you have Package Management installed in Sublime, open your command palette and start typing `Package Control: Add Repository`.
-At the prompt, enter the following URL: `https://github.com/divmain/GitSavvy`.
+If you have Package Management installed in Sublime:

+1. Open your command palette and start typing `Package Control: Add Repository`.
+2. At the prompt, enter the following URL: `https://github.com/divmain/GitSavvy`.
+3. Open the command palette again and start typing `Package Control: Install Package`.
+4. Type `GitSavvy`.

 This should keep your version auto-updated with any fixes and changes that are released.

 ### Less simple